BLB Solicitors

 Neighbours fence falling into my garden

-It’s not uncommon to find a neighbour’s fence is in poor condition, possibly even leaning into your garden.
-The first thing you should do is raise this politely with your neighbour, particularly if the fence is trespassing on your property.
+It’s not uncommon to find a neighbour’s fence in poor condition, possibly even leaning into your garden.
+You should first raise this politely with your neighbour, particularly if the fence is trespassing on your property.
 But what if they refuse to take action?

-With their consent, you can attempt to shore it up or repair it yourself.
+You can attempt to shore it up or repair it yourself with their consent.
 But beware of doing this without their permission as you may find it’s you that’s committing trespass.

-If the fence has collapsed into your garden, you are permitted to place the damaged pieces back into your neighbour’s garden, but in so doing, beware of further damaging it or anything else on your neighbour’s side, otherwise you could be guilty of causing criminal damage.
-It’s wise to always anticipate a dispute.
-With this in mind, take photos of the fence before touching it to show the condition it was in and again afterwards to show where you have moved it.
+If the fence collapses into your garden, the law permits you to place the damaged pieces back into your neighbour’s garden.
+But in so doing, beware of further damaging it or anything else on your neighbour’s side.
+If you do, you could be guilty of causing criminal damage.
+It’s always wise to anticipate a dispute.
+With this in mind, take photos of the fence before touching it to show its condition and again afterwards to show where you have moved it.

-In any situation where a fence is to be replaced, or a new fence is to be erected where there was not one before, discuss the details with your neighbour.
+In any situation where you are replacing a fence or erecting a new fence where there was not one before, discuss the details with your neighbour.
 Agree and mark out its position, including the position of any fence posts.
 While it may not always be practical or seem necessary, the agreement should be in writing with a detailed scale plan attached.

 How tall can a fence be UK?